JetSimon/open-source-election-game/readme.md

 The ScenarioModel schema is very similar to a combined code 1 and 2 of the TCT engine.

+interface ScenarioModel {
+    theme : ThemeModel;
+    hasStateVisits: boolean;
+    scenarioName: string;
+    scenarioDescription: string;
+    scenarioImageUrl: string;
+    candidates: CandidateModel[];
+    states: StateModel[];
+    issues: Issue[];
+    scenarioSides: ScenarioSideModel[];
+    credits: string;
+    music : SongModel[];
+}

 ```
 interface ScenarioModel {
+    theme : ThemeModel; <- Defines the look of the scenario
+    hasStateVisits: boolean; <- Self explanatory
     candidates: CandidateModel[]; <- An array of information about candidates, what would be Code 1 in TCT
     states: StateModel[]; <- An array of information about each state <- In Code 2 in TCT
     issues: Issue[]; <- An array of information about each issue <- Code 2 in TCT
     scenarioSides: ScenarioSideModel[]; <- An array of "ScenarioSides", which right now just contains an array of questions.
 The design descision here is each playable candidate gets a ScenarioSide.
 Note that each Candidate-Running Mate pair DO NOT have unique ScenarioSides.
 That seems like something cumbersome we should not adapt from TCT.
+    credits: string; <- Just who to credit the scenario to (ex: "By John Doe")
+    music : SongModel[]; <- An array of SongModels to play music along with the scenario.
+Yes a "W style" music player is built in.
+But this needs to be populated for it to work.
 }
 ```